abrahamrhoffman/neat-mutate/README.md

 - Auto-defines a full Neural Network of nodes and connections (Genome)
 - Auto-creates a Neural Network for your data (Phenome)
 - Evaluates Neural Network fitness
+- Grows arbitrary Neural Networks: removes non-performant nns and generates more nns similiar to the most performant

 <i>This library is under active development.</i>

 ## Change Log
+- 03-22-2018: v0.2.1 Algorithm updates in-flight: NEAT improvements, ablation and honing, and connection costing
+- 02-01-2018: v0.2.0 Update complete: Torch, Ray, Object Storage and Parquet.
-- 01-28-2017: v0.2 complete overhaul underway.
+- 01-28-2018: v0.2.0 complete overhaul underway.
 Please expect instability in the master branch.
 - 08-02-2017: Re-factoring population class to accept genomes as 'jobs' to mutate or kill based on fitness
 - 05-30-2017: Full Mutation Commit: Add Node & Add Connection
 - 05-15-2017: Pandas refactor, ops streamlined and pushed to Tensorflow